 The story is set in a post-Arthurian England where Britons and Saxons live side by side.
 The protagonists of the story are Axl and Beatrice, an elderly couple who living in a communal village.
 After a mysterious encounter with a Saxon woman, the couple is persuaded to go visit their adult son, who they refer to as an important man in his village.
 The journey to see their son is fraught with perils.
 Also, there is a mysterious fog that covers the land that appears to be affecting everyone’s memories.
 In fact, often Axl and Beatrice question if they even have a son.

-Ishiguro is one of my favorite writers, and this is the third novel from him that I have read.
+Ishiguro is one of my favorite writers, and this is the fourth novel from him that I have read.
 Remains of the Day is a classic, and Never Let Me Know is in my personal top ten of all time.
 Does The Buried Giant measure up?
 For me, not quite.
 It is a great novel, and it does have my favorite setting in the world of fantasy.
 It just doesn’t quite hit the same high note that the previous reads did.
 The writing is consistent with Ishiguro’s typical straight-forward style, and I was able to finish it in a very short time.
 The characters are memorable as there is your classic warrior as well as a quixotic knight named Sir Gawain (yes that Sir Gawain of King Arthur fame).
 I also applaud Ishiguro for choosing an elderly couple as the main characters for this is very different from typical fantasy.

 There are clues throughout the novel, but I never quite worked out what was occurring until the end.
 The interactions are fun with a sense of dread that builds as Axl and Beatrice slowly reach their journey’s end.
 This is definitely one to check out, but if you want to read Ishiguro at his best, give those other two novels a try first.